krisanvalerie/krisanvalerie.github.io/README.md

 ### Hi, I'm Krisan!
 🎓 _Graduated with a Bachelor of Science with Honours in Forestry_

-🎤 _Experienced in community engagement and partnerships_
+🎤 _Experienced in community engagement and communication_

 🕊️ _Devoted to scaling social interventions for orphanage communities_